krypt0k1/CryptographyProjects/README.md

 Scope

-1. Understand and comprehend nShield PKCS11 User Guide and CKNFASTRC variables.✔️
+1. Understand and comprehend nShield PKCS11 User Guide and CKNFASTRC variables.
 2. Review PKCS11 Token Interface Base Spec, Python PKCS11 Library, and Integration guide.✔️
 3. Define the capabilities and functions of the application: ✔️ Initialization